Just looking at that picture makes me anxious.

 Kind of like buying a stock (insert FANG name here) that everyone is talking about.
 Yuck.

-Originality and looking at things others are not patient enough to seek out or understand is a strategy that must be employed in the markets if you want to excel.
+Originality and looking at information others are not patient enough to seek out or understand is a strategy that must be employed in the markets if you want to excel.
 The goal is to be one of the first people to arrive at the idea, rather than waiting until it’s a “crowded trade”

 Another very important skill to go with this is understanding how to look at markets as a whole.